Antony Khrapovitsky: Ideological views

 As a leader of the nationalist Union of Russian People, Khrapovitsky saw religious agitation as the main direction of efforts for his organization.
 Despite being an antisemite, the metropolitan claimed, that he felt "much closer" to a religious Jew or Mahommedan than to a non-religious Russian.
 He recognized the lack of perspectives for ethnic Russian nationalism in mostly ethnic Ukrainian lands of Volhynia and called for his subordinates to provide religious education to the local population instead.
-In his fight against the Catholic Church, he went as far as to ban priests of his eparchy from marrying Orthodox to Christians, and introduced anathema for all Orthodox converts to Catholicism.
+In his fight against the Catholic Church, he went as far as to ban priests of his eparchy from marrying Orthodox to Catholics, and introduced anathema for all Orthodox converts to Catholicism.
 According to Khrapovitsky, the main role of the Russian monarchy lay in protecting the Orthodox faith and subjecting itself to its religious commandments.
 He supported the reinstatement of Patriarchy in the Russian church.

 A conservative monarchist, Khrapovitsky nevertheless shared some narodnik ideas and promoted some socially critical works of Nikolay Nekrasov.
 He also recognized ethnic and cultural differences between ethnic Russians ("Greater Russians") and Ukrainians ("Little Russians"), claiming that the latter better understood the ecumenical nature of the Christian Church.